iapyeh/GGeditor/docs/User Guide.rst

 Table of Contents
 ~~~~~~~~~~~~~~~~~

-``Table of Contents`` will insert \ `a sphinx toctree`_\ , aka cross-document table of contents to the cursor position.
-Usually, this is inserted into the ``index.rst`` document.
-All the documents with suffix .rst in the same folder will be inserted into the 3rd row.
-Please be noted that file suffix (such as .html) is not required for the document name in list.
-Also, you have to adjust their order manually to fit your documentation plan.
-Below is an example:
+In the panel, the Table of Contents will insert \ `a sphinx toctree`_\ , aka cross-document table of contents to the cursor position.
+Usually, it was inserted into the ``index.rst`` document.
+All the documents with suffix .rst in the same folder will be inserted into the 3rd row by the GGeditor.
+Please be noted that file suffix (.html or .rst) is omitted.
+Also, you have to change their order manually.
+Here is an example:

 \ |IMG13|\

-If a document is binding a file in Github repository, the file name in Github will be used.
-The document which contains this toctree table is not in the list for preventing from infinite loop while parsing.
+If a document has binded to a file, the filename in Github will be used.
+The document which contains this toctree table is not in the list for preventing from infinite loop while parsing by the readthedocs.
 You should add it back manually if that makes sense for you.

 .. _h545b1150273f784141121a3967491529: